 As Levitin points out, Ting uncovered more serious irregularities than just robo-signing.
 He found that the public assignments differed from what was represented to investors in SEC filings, a clear case of securities fraud.
 Ting also found that the foreclosure data didn’t match MERS records on the loans, which breaks the chain of title and really drives a stake through the heart of the public land recording system in America, something that separates modern civilization from its antecedents, according to economist Hernando de Soto.
 Ting also found that 59% of the assignments he looked at were filed after the Notice of Default.
 In other words, the documents were essentially generated after the decision to foreclose.
 59% of all documents were back-dated, too.

-Gretchen Morgenson has a good story in the New York Times about all of this, as does Yves Smith.
+Gretchen Morgenson has a good story about how does bail work, in the New York Times about all of this, as does Yves Smith.
 In general terms, there are parts of the mortgage business, unseemly parts, that most state and federal regulators don’t want to deal with.
 They don’t want to regulate in those areas because it would show the banks to be operating a massive criminal enterprise.
 And nobody wants to deal with the Gordian knot of broken chain of title.
 They just don’t want to go there.
 Levitin chalks it up to a social problem, with the political leadership of the country too close to the financial leadership, “and unwilling to call out criminal acts by their peers.”
 There’s also an economic worldview element, as people like Tim Geithner cannot envision waking up to a world without Bank of America.
 So rampant criminality, and the destruction of the largest market in the world, gets swept under the rug.

 Hoping at this late date for some meaningful action on these issues seems like a pipe dream, but this data would be useful to the RMBS working group investigation, and I hope Eric Schneiderman read his New York Times this morning.